 [221] This was part of the redundancy project.
 Nine new power feeder cables were installed, parallel to the existing original power feeder cables.
-The purpose of these cables was to bring the electrical power generated by the three turbine generator units elevator shaft, along with a new station service cable to supply power to the station, some communication cables, low voltage and control cables.
+The purpose of these cables was to bring the electrical power generated by the three turbine generator units underground to the surface.
+They were installed on the inside wall of the existing elevator shaft, along with a new station service cable to supply power to the station, some communication cables, low voltage and control cables.
 The original feeder cables were also installed in the elevator shaft, but they were separated from the elevator by a wall of cable trays.
 They were installed on the exterior side of the cable trays.